kanishka-linux/reminiscence/README.md

 * Supports multiple user accounts.

-* Supports public and group directory for every user, which can be shared with public or group of users.
+* Supports public and group directory for every user.

 * Upload any file from web-interface for archieving.

 * Easy to use admin interface for managing multiple users.

 * Import bookmarks from Netscape Bookmark HTML file format.

+* Supports streaming of archived media elements.

 # Installation